Mega Drive / Genesis Architecture

 Games

-Games are mainly written in 68000 assembly while the sound driver is implemented with Z80 assembly.
-Both reside in the cartridge ROM and can size up to 4 MB without the need for a mapper.
+Games are primarily written in 68000 assembly, while the sound driver is implemented in Z80 assembly.
+Both reside in the cartridge ROM and can be to 4 MB in size without the need for a mapper.

 Extra functions

-Only one custom chip was produced for cartridges, the Sega Virtua Processor [20] (a rebranding of the Samsung SSP1601, a 16-bit Digital Signal Processor), which produced polygons subsequently encoded in the form of tiles (so the VDP can read them).
-In any case, only one game shipped with it, as the SVP turned out very expensive to produce.
+Only one custom chip was produced for cartridges: the Sega Virtua Processor (SVP) [26], a rebranded Samsung SSP1601 (itself a 16-bit Digital Signal Processor).
+The new chip produced polygons that were subsequently encoded as tiles for the VDP to read.
+In any case, only one game shipped with it, as the SVP proved too expensive to manufacture.

 Early network attempts

-Before online services became widely adopted (and standardised), Sega tried its luck with Sega Meganet, a dial-up service for games to use.
-Meganet required users to purchase a separate accessory called Sega Mega Modem, then plug it in at the back of the console (where the DE-9 connector was found) and finally, connect it to the phone line.
-Games would then treat the modem unit as another controller, with the addition of communicating with it serially [21] (as opposed to the parallel encoding used for the controllers).
+Before online services became widely adopted and standardised, Sega tried its luck with Sega Meganet, a dial-up service for games to use.
+Meganet required users to purchase a separate accessory called the Sega Mega Modem, plug it to the back of the console (where the DE-9 connector is), and finally connect it to the phone line.
+Games treated the modem unit as another controller, with the addition of communicating with it serially [27] (as opposed to the parallel encoding used for controllers).

-Be as it may, this feature only lasted a couple of years before Sega removed the DE-9 connector on future revisions and shut down the service altogether.
+Be as it may, this feature only lasted a couple of years before Sega removed the DE-9 connector in later revisions and discontinued the service entirely.

 Anti-piracy / Region Lock

-There were two easy ways to bypass this.
-First, by buying one of those third-party cartridge converters.
-Or second, by disassembling the console and bridging the pins on the motherboard that alter the value of the Version register.
+There were two simple ways to bypass this: purchasing a third-party cartridge converter or disassembling the console and bridging the pins on the motherboard to alter the value of the Version register.

 Contributing